 Horridly dry air has a number of nasty side effects.
 For example, you might find that you literally can’t breath because your nose is so dry.
 Petting the cat becomes an experiment in shock therapy (and don’t even think about brushing the dog).
 You could see damage to your furniture as well.
 The glue joints tend to fail when the humidity is too low.
 So, there are both health and monetary issues to consider when it comes to winter heating.
 The issue that seems to elude most people though is that humid air is able to support more calories than dry air.
 This means that really dry air actually feels cooler than humid air heated to the same temperature.
 Humidity that causes you to sweat in summer keeps you warm in winter.

 Over the years I’ve come to believe that keeping a house as humid as possible in the winter (within reason, you really don’t want the walls dripping either) is a good idea.
+But when it comes to the summer months, some people can’t think of anything worse than having a humid home.
+Who could blame them?
+You would literally be sweating all of the time.
+That’s when places similar to this Air Conditioning Repair Houston company come in useful.
+If your life-saving air conditioning system malfunctions, you won’t be receiving that cold air that helps to cool you down, so what happens?
+You’ll feel even hotter.
+If that happens, (just like it did to my friend last week), you should get it fixed as soon as possible.
+For me though, I welcome the feeling of humidity, especially in the winter months.
 When my hygrometer (a humidity measuring device) reports 60 percent, I’m quite happy.
 Even 50 percent is worthwhile achieving.
 The problem is that with wood heat, you don’t have an Aprilaire to help out.

 Assuming that your wood stove provides a place to put one, the first course of action is to get a couple of inexpensive soup pots-big ones.
 Actually, you might be able to get one almost free at a thrift store or garage sale, so look around to see what you can find.
 Fill them with water and put them on the wood stove.
 The heat will evaporate the water inside and produce humidity for your home.
 If you want, you can add wood stove simmering spices to make you home smell nice as the water evaporates.
 The people living with you in your closed up house will appreciate the fragrance.
 My stove will accommodate two pots, so I have two really large pots going most of the time (one is removed when I want to heat water for tea, heat something up, or make soup).